Sports and Physical Activity

-Water is essential in our bodies.
-It keeps us cool, helps with digestion and gets rid of wastes for us.
+Water is essential for our bodies and is the preferred fluid when we exercise.
+It keeps us cool, helps with digestion and gets rid of waste for us.

-Water is lost through sweat, breathing and urination, and if it’s not replaced we can become dehydrated.
+Water is lost through sweat, breathing and urination, and if it is not replaced, we can become dehydrated.

 During exercise we sweat more than usual, so we need to drink even more water to replace what is lost.
-Make sure you drink water before, during and after your sports.
+In order to prevent dehydration and remain hydrated, make sure you drink water before, during (every 15-30minutes) and after your sports or physical activity.

-All in all, growing teens do not need to use protein powders.
-It can be dangerous, and eating a healthy balanced diet that includes the following protein foods regularly is enough to make and keep your muscles strong, and your body healthy:
+All in all, growing children and teenagers do NOT need to use protein powders, as a healthy balanced diet that includes protein-rich foods and snacks throughout the day is enough to keep our muscles and body strong and healthy.

 - Lean meat and poultry